 What tax forms do I need to file my taxes?

-First and foremost, all individuals who must file income taxes will need to submit Form 1040.
+First and foremost, all individuals who must file income taxes will need to submit Form 1040 or 1040-SR (for senior citizens).
 In fact, the full name for Form 1040 is the U.S. Individual Income Tax Return — so when people talk about their “tax returns,” this is the form they’re referring to.

 The new Form 1040 includes all your basic information.